The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global hepatitis diagnostic tests market was worth US$ 3.8 Billion in 2018.
+The global hepatitis diagnostic tests market reached a value of US$ 4.18 Billion in 2020.
 Hepatitis represents a major global health threat that requires an urgent response.
 According to estimates, hepatitis causes 1.3 Million-1.5 Million deaths each year, a figure that is comparable to the deaths caused by tuberculosis and even higher than those caused by HIV.
 Moreover, while mortality from diseases such as HIV, tuberculosis, and malaria are now declining, mortality from hepatitis has been rising.
 According to estimates around 325-350 Million people across the globe are carriers of hepatitis B or C virus infections, which may remain asymptomatic for decades.
 Moreover, every year, around 1.75 Million people get infected by the hepatitis C virus infection.
 Unless these people receive timely testing and treatment, they are at risk of severe liver disease and even death.
 Diagnostic tests help in the early detection of hepatitis infections and increase the chances of survival of the patient by correct medication and treatment.

 Key Questions Answered in This Report: